 The progression of courses in the Social Science department seeks to develop the fundamental social studies skills of critical reading, writing, and thinking.
 In lower division courses, study skills such as efficient note taking, close reading, and proper study strategies are also reinforced.
 Upper division courses stress research, composition, and oral presentation skills.

-The Social Science Department offers rigorous honors and AP courses to challenge top students in a number of fields.
-AP course offerings are available sophomore, junior and senior year.
+We offer rigorous honors and AP courses in the Social Sciences to challenge top students in a number of fields.
+AP course offerings are available sophomore, junior, and senior year.
 Classes are intended for students interested in pursuing studies in these particular fields in greater depth.
-Informed Enrollment is employed for honors/AP courses, meaning that interested students must first solicit feedback from their current teacher, parents and counselor, and secure counselor approval, prior to enrollment.
+Informed Enrollment is employed for honors/AP courses, meaning that interested students must first solicit feedback from their current teacher, parents, and counselor—and secure counselor approval—prior to enrollment.